Viktor286/rolling-docs/README.md

 * `Templates/`: Boilerplate for creating new Task Specifications.
 * `Tasks/`: The file-system Kanban board containing `Planned/`, `Progress/`, and `Completed/` folders.

-*(For a full breakdown, please see `RollingDocs/0_About_Framework.md`)*
+*(For a full breakdown, please see `SGR/0_About_Framework.md`)*

 ## Example Project: Space Travel Booking Platform 🚀

-This repository includes an initial example project to demonstrate the *application* of the RollingDocs framework in a live scenario.
+This repository includes an initial example project to demonstrate the *application* of the SGR framework in a live scenario.

 ## Getting Started

-1. Explore the structure within the `RollingDocs/` directory.
+1. Explore the structure within the `SGR/` directory.
-2. Read `RollingDocs/0_About_Framework.md` for a deep dive into the philosophy.
+2. Read `SGR/0_About_Framework.md` for a deep dive into the philosophy.
-3. Review `RollingDocs/1_Onboarding_Guide.md` to understand the core workflow.
+3. Review `SGR/1_Onboarding_Guide.md` to understand the core workflow.

 ## Status & Contribution

-RollingDocs is currently **experimental**.
+SGR is currently **experimental**.
 Feedback, ideas, and contributions—whether from biological or digital entities—are welcome.

 -----